 To use Butterfly, you need to download the Butterfly iQ App to your mobile device, create an account, sign in, and register your iQ while connected to the internet.
 For instructions on using your Butterfly for the first time, click here.

-The Butterfly iQ's charger is dual voltage, meaning that the wall charger can accept either 120 V or 240 V AC mains power for the adapter.
-The voltage of the battery is 4.2 V. Removing or changing the battery is not possible.
+The Butterfly iQ's charger is dual voltage.
+The voltage of the battery is 4.5 V. Removing or changing the battery is not possible.

 Scanning Without Internet

-Butterfly can be used without internet for several days, depending on the available storage in your device.
+Butterfly can be used without internet for several days.
 When scanning offline, all studies are stored locally in an outbox.
 You cannot upload studies or share them between users without an internet connection.

 While scanning without internet, images are temporarily stored locally on the mobile device.
 After an internet connection is made, all of the studies are uploaded to the cloud.
 Best practice is to upload regularly, if not daily.
 If uploading several cines, it can be useful to set a shorter time limit on captures (see the related article, Capturing and Recording Images for instructions).